GeorgeSolorio/appStoreClone/README.md

 ## About
 A case study based on [Brian Voong's](https://www.youtube.com/channel/UCuP2vJ6kRutQBfRmdcI92mA) tutorials on iOS.
 The app attempts to mock Apple's App Store behavior.
-These behaviors consist of fetching iTunes data, displaying multiple tab controllers, displaying data in scroll views and animated feedback
+These behaviors consist of fetching iTunes data, displaying multiple tab controllers, displaying data in scroll view cells and animated feedback

 The project follows the MVC artchitecture along with an API service class.
 The entire app consits of four different tab controllers that demonstrate the data in four different ways